OffBranded/CaW/README.md

   <img src="https://raw.githubusercontent.com/OffBranded/CaW/main/icon.ico" alt="Check-a-Web! icon"/>
 </p>

 **Check-a-Web!** is a simple web application designed to check the status of websites.
-It validates URLs, checks if the site is reachable, and provides the website's favicon and response time.
+It validates URLs, checks if the site is reachable, and provides the website's icon (if possible) and response time.

 ## Features

 - **URL Validation**: Checks if the entered URL is in a valid format.
 - **Website Status Check**: Attempts to fetch the website to verify if it's up or down.
-- **Favicon Retrieval**: Displays the website's favicon if available.
+- **Icon Retrieval**: Displays the website's Icon if available/possible.
 - **Response Time**: Measures and displays the response time of the website.
 - **Responsive Design**: Adapts the layout for both mobile and desktop devices.